Sauceke/LoveMachine/doc/README.md

 ### Stroker Settings
 * **Latency (ms):** The latency between your display and your device.
 Set a negative value if your device is faster than your display.
 (No way to calibrate, you have to "experiment".)
 * **Maximum strokes per minute:** The maximum speed your stroker is capable of (or your slowest stroker if you have more than one).
-Based on this value, ButtPlugin will slow down H scene animations if necessary, to keep the immersion.
+Based on this value, LoveMachine will slow down H scene animations if necessary, to keep the immersion.
 (You'll still be in control of speed, but it will be relative to how fast your toy can go.)
 The part right before climax will also be slowed down.

 You can define two "stroke zones", one for fast movement and one for slow movement.
 These zones gradually change into one another as the speed increases/decreases.
 * **Slow Stroke Zone Min:** The lowest (i. e. deepest) position your stroker will move to when going slow.